 Medical assistants, one of the most popular titles among patient service representatives, usually work full-time in medical care settings, such as doctors' offices and clinics.
 Those that are employed by 24-hour care centers, like hospitals, may work evening, night, weekend, or on-call hours.

-|Degree Level||High school diploma or equivalent; some employers or states may require a postsecondary certificate or associate's degree from an accredited institution|
+|Degree Level||High school diploma or equivalent; some employers or states may require training through an accredited institution in the form of a postsecondary certificate or an associate's degree program|

 |Certification||Some employers prefer to hire certified individuals|

-|Experience||Entry level; no experience necessary|
+|Experience||Entry level; no experience typically necessary|